 - Manage the line in and outside the polling place room with social distance in mind.
-If voters are not able to maintain social distance in the room, please guide the formation of a line out the door, with six feet distance between voters. - If the polling location contains multiple precincts, use the greeter's list or greeter poll pad to direct voters to the correct voting area. - If necessary, guide the voters from the entrance of the polling location to the voting area.
-Voters should not wander throughout the halls of schools or private buildings. - Provide voters in the registration line with voter registration applications, clipboards, and pens.
-Bravide voters writing for a voting back with clipboards and page (they may writ for a voting) - Provide voters waiting for a voting booth with clipboards and pens (they may wait for a voting booth, if they so choose).
+If voters are not able to maintain social distance in the room, please guide the formation of a line out the door, with six feet distance between voters. - If the polling location contains multiple precincts, use the greeter's list or greeter poll pad to direct voters to the correct voting area - If necessary, guide the voters from the entrance of the polling location to the voting area Voters should not wander throughout the halls of schools or private buildings. - · Provide voters in the registration line with voter registration applications, clipboards, and pens - Provide voters waiting for a voting booth with clipboards and pens (they may wait for a voting

-Duty Card Registration Judge
+Registration Judge